 Previous shoots gravitated around Lake Mývatn and the austere lava fields of Dimmuborgir in the north.
 The shores of Lake Mývatn have always been a popular camping spot for Wildings and the nearby cave at Grjotagja was where Jon and Ygrette escaped from it all.

 The Höfðabrekkuheiði hiking area near Vik, on the island’s south coast, and the Svínafellsjökull glacier, near Skaftafell, are both used for locations beyond the Wall, and you’ll find the pass to the impregnable Eyrie (and Iceland’s National Parliament) in Thingvellir National Park.

 Reports in Spanish newspapers suggest that the otherworldly beaches near Barrika, the islet of San Juan de Gaztelugatxe and the port of Bermeo featured too.
 Seville’s Royal Dockyards and Alcazar (pictured) also featured, as characters on the show ventured forth into Sunspear, the Dorne capital.

 Fans of the Dothraki should head to the badlands near Bardenas Reales, in southeast Navarre, (the Dothraki Sea of season six) and Almeria in the south, a.k.a.
 Vaes Dothrak.
 And don't miss Girona in Catalonia, which served as Braavos and Old Town.

 With much of the filming done in the gigantic Paint Hall studios in Belfast (the largest in Europe and where the RMS Titanic was built), it should come as no surprise that the countryside of Northern Ireland is called upon when a quick exterior shot or two are needed.

 County Antrim, is particularly popular, with the small town of Ballintoy standing in as the Iron Isles capital, Pyke, and the Dark Hedges, an avenue of beech trees planted by the Stuart family in the 18th century, appearing as King’s Road, the main thoroughfare leading into King’s Landing.

 Elsewhere, you can search for direwolves in Tollymore Forest Park and keep an eye out for Melisandre’s murderous shadow baby in the Cushendun Caves.

-The Game of Thrones producers have said that as soon as they set their eyes on Dubrovnik they knew that they had found their King’s Landing.
+Thrones producers have said that as soon as they set their eyes on Dubrovnik they knew that they had found their King’s Landing.
 The UNESCO-listed city doesn’t really need any more tourists, but the numerous companies offering Game Of Thrones tours are more than happy to take your money.